spectralDNS/shenfun/docs/source/kuramatosivashinsky.rst

 Discretization
 --------------

-We discretize the model equation in space using Fourier basis functions
+We discretize the model equation in space using continuously differentiable Fourier basis functions

 .. math::
    :label: _auto2